brain-slam/slam/README.md

 . geodesics: geodesic distance computation using gdist and networkx

-. differential_geometry: several implementations of graph Laplacian (conformal, authalic, FEM...)
+. differential_geometry: several implementations of graph Laplacian (conformal, authalic, FEM...), texture Gradient

 . mapping: several types of mapping between the mesh and a sphere, a disc...